UPDATE -CIVIL LITIGATION DURING THE COVID-19 EMERGENCY

 All COVID-19 administrative orders issued by the United States District Court for the District of Columbia can be found at: https://www.dcd.uscourts.gov/coronavirus-covid-19-response-informatoin-and-announcment

 - The Courts are encouraged to continue the use of remote proceedings, but each individual circuit court may submit plans for approval by the Supreme Court of Virginia to resume jury trials.
 As of this date, the plans of 27 circuit courts have been approved.

 - Statutes of limitation and case related deadlines are tolled during the continued period of judicial emergency.
-Once the emergency ends (currently December 13, 2020), the plaintiff will have an additional thirty two (32) days to file suit.
+An Order issued from the Virginia Supreme Court, dated July 8, 2020, specifically states:

 All COVID-19 administrative orders issued by the Supreme Court of Virginia as well as any additional guidelines and procedures specific to each county circuit and district court can be found at: http://www.courts.state.va.us/news/items/covid_19.pdf

 All COVID-19 administrative orders issued by United States District Court for the Western District of Virginia can be found at: http://www.vawd.uscourts.gov/court-information/covid-19.aspx